How to use Free Transform in Photoshop

 How to move the image with Free Transform

-You can move the image around inside the canvas while transforming it by clicking and dragging inside the Free Transform box:
+To move the image around inside the canvas while transforming it, click and drag inside the Free Transform box:

 How to scale an image from its center